 The largest thermal-loading (i.e. heat) issues in Squalicum Creek were formerly caused by Sunset Pond and Bug Lake.
 These two water bodies are man-made borrow pits created during the construction of I-5.
 Because the ponds are both shallow and wide, they absorb large amounts of solar heat, causing peaks in water temperature that are harmful to salmon.

 Phases 3 and 4 of the Squalicum Creek Re-route Project will build on two prior phases to address water quality and habitat issues associated with Bug Lake and the area immediately downstream of Bug Lake.
 The project will restore approximately 2/3 of Bug Lake to a forested wetland.
 The creek channel will flow through a historic channel south of the restored forested wetland, crossing under Squalicum Parkway in a new fish-passable culvert, and follow two remnant channels northwest to rejoin the current creek channel.
 This graphic provides an aerial view of the project area.

 This project will (1) reduce stream temperatures by reducing residence time, increasing riparian shade, and capturing cool groundwater inputs south of the former Bug Lake, (2) increase channel length, riparian cover, and riparian width west of Squalicum Parkway, (3) restore riverine wetland to improve water quality functions, and (4) bypass a partial fish passage barrier at Squalicum Parkway.

 Project construction will take place between June and December 2020.
 The Squalicum Creek re-route project is being closely coordinated with the Orchard Drive Extension, a project being constructed in the same general location.
-Learn more about the construction of the Squalicum Creek Re-route project by visiting the project webpage.
+Learn more about the construction of the Squalicum Creek Re-route project and find the latest updates by visiting the project webpage.